 (b) Where you are the parent or guardian of the Participant, you agree that if the Participant suffers any injury or illness, the Supplier and Supplier Personnel may provide first aid and/or medical treatment at your expense (including by calling an ambulance) and that your acceptance of these terms and conditions constitute your consent to such first aid and/or medical treatment.

 (a) The Supplier does not offer refunds in relation to the cancellation of all or part of a Booking for change of mind.

-- Cancellation more than 2 weeks prior to the Booking closing Date: Credit equal to 100% of the Price.
+- Cancellation more than 2 weeks prior to the Booking Close Date: Credit equal to 100% of the Price.

-- Cancellation less than 2 weeks prior to the Booking closing Date: Credit equal to 50% of the Price.
+- Cancellation less than 2 weeks prior to the Booking Close Date: Credit equal to 50% of the Price.

-- Cancellation after the Closing Date: No Credit (0%).
+- Cancellation after the Booking Close Date: No credit (0%).

-- Cancellation more than 48 hours prior to the first day of the Program: Credit equal to 100% of the Price.
+- Cancellation more than 24 hours prior to the day of the Program: Credit equal to 100% of the Price.

-- Cancelation between 24 and 48 hours prior to the first day of the Program: Credit equal to 50% of the Price.
+- Cancellation 24 hours prior to the day of the Program: Credit equal to 50% of the Price.

-- Cancellation on or after the first day of the Program: No credit (0%).
+- Cancellation on or after the day of the Program: No credit (0%).